saulpw/visidata/README.md

 The global\_action column on the Help Sheet shows the specific way the global prefix changes each command.

 - `=` "add column expression" takes a Python expression as input and appends a new column, which evaluates the expression over the row.
-Each row

 - `:` regex subst: creates a new column from an expression, a pattern, and a subst template: `:column/(.*)/\1`

-- `^S`ave sheet: the output type is determined by the file extension (currently .tsv and .csv)
+- `Ctrl-S`ave sheet: the output type is determined by the file extension (currently .tsv and .csv)

 - `R` sets the source type of the current sheet.
 The current sheet remains until a reload (`Ctrl-R`).